Vietnamese Language History and Use

 Vietnamese is the official language of Vietnam.

-In addition to Vietnamese speakers living in Vietnam, a significant number of people speak Vietnamese overseas, notably in the United States (600,000) France (10,000), and to a lesser extent in Canada, Australia, Senegal, and Cote d'Ivoire (1992 statistics).
-Closer to home, Vietnamese is also widely used as a second language by many of the mountain-dwelling ethnic minorities and in neighboring countries like Laos, Cambodia, and Thailand.
+In addition to Vietnamese speakers living in Vietnam, a significant number of people speak Vietnamese overseas, notably in the United States.
+It is also spoken in France, and to a lesser extent in Canada, Australia, Senegal, and Cote d'Ivoire.
+Vietnamese is also widely used as a second language by many of the mountain-dwelling ethnic minorities in Vietnam, and in neighboring countries like Laos, Cambodia, and Thailand.

 Vietnamese is one of approximately 150 languages belonging to the Austro Asiatic family of languages.